keithZmudzinski/EHR_Parser/README.md

     URL : http://localhost:8020/ehrp/extract<br>
     Required parameter: 'text'; this should be the text you want to process.<br>
     Optional parameter: 'types'; this should be a list of strings of types of medical terms you want to be extracted.
 If not provided, all types are tried.
+If only one type is desired, use a list with just one element.

       Possible values in 'types':
         * 'drug'